SharonAb2/darey.io-3mtt/README.md

 2. On the webpage, i filled out the required information on the signup page, this involves your username, email address, and password.
 3. After entering my information, a verification message from github was sent to my email address for me to click and verify my email address.
-Github asked me to complete a CAPTCHA to ensure that i am a human and not a robot.
+Github asked me to complete a CAPTCHA to prove that i am human and not a robot.
-Githun offered different plans for both public and private repositories.
-I chose the free tier plan as a beginner.
+Github then offered different plans for both public and private repositories, i chose the free tier plan as a beginner.
 Once i completed the above steps , i was redirected to my new github account.

 ![github](./img/5.%20github%20account.png)